yammer/azure-table/README.md

     account.name=<account name>
     account.key=<account key>

+You can also choose not to run the integration tests.
+This can be achieved by passing the `-P noazure` option to your maven command line.

 azure-table-json
 ----------------
 To start using the json serialization library you simply need to include the following dependency.